iRobotEducation/root-docs/README.md

 - Do not cover your robot while charging.
 - Do not leave robot unattended while charging, and disconnect charging cable when robot is finished charging.
 - Charge at temperatures between 0 and 32 degrees C (32-90 degrees F).
 Never charge while the device is hot.

+## Bluetooth connection

+Root coding robots are controlled over a Bluetooth® Low Energy connection by a companion device, such as a laptop, tablet, phone, or Raspberry Pi.
+Root robots are available to connect over Bluetooth® whenever the robot is powered on (i.e. the eyes are on) and it not connected to another device.
+Once you connect to the robot, it will play a chime and the lights will briefly flash blue.
+To disconnect, trigger a disconnection from the app or turn off the robot by holding down the yellow nose button.

+The companion iRobot Coding app provides graphical, hybrid, and text coding experiences for learners of all skill levels, and it is available on [iOS](https://apps.apple.com/us/app/irobot-coding/id1524652548), [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding), and [Web](https://code.irobot.com/) (using a Web Bluetooth compatible browser like [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge)).
+Advanced users can access even more capabilities using the downloadable [iRobot Education Python 3 SDK](https://github.com/iRobotEducation/irobot-edu-python-sdk) or in-browser Python coding experience within the [iRobot Education Python Web Playground](https://python.irobot.com/).
+All of these interfaces make use of the openly documented [Bluetooth® Low Energy protocol](https://github.com/iRobotEducation/root-robot-ble-protocol) used by the Root robots.

 ## Care and Cleaning
 - Do not expose robot to high temperature conditions such as direct sunlight or hot car interiors.
 For best results use indoors only.
 Never expose Root to water.